doronwu/West/Doc/manual.rst

        - "S" : Output the screened exchange constant.
        - "D" : Output the dipole matrix elements.
        - "L" : Output the localization factor and the inverse participation ratio.
-       - "X" : Output the exciton state.
-       - "P" : Output the density response to exciton state.
        - "B" : Output the unitary transformation matrix of Boys/Wannier localization.
+       - "U" : Output the unrelaxed differential density of the BSE/TDDFT excited state.
+       - "P" : Output the density response to the BSE/TDDFT excited state.
-       - "C" : Output the decomposition of BSE/TDDFT excited state, and the transition dipole moments.
+       - "C" : Output the decomposition of the BSE/TDDFT excited state, and the transition dipole moments.
        - "M" : Output the spin multiplicity of the BSE/TDDFT excited state (<S^2>, nspin = 2).

 .. data:: westpp_range